Being physically active has been shown to have many health benefits, but what exercise is best for you to get that restful night of sleep?

 And finally…… It can help with relaxation and sleep quality!

 How much Exercise should I be aiming for?

 ‘Move more, sit less, every day!’
 This is the Australian Department of Health’s slogan to encourage Australian’s to become physically active in their daily life.
 Being physically active is any activity that gets your body moving, makes your breathing become quicker and your heart beat faster – also known as ‘huffy puffy’ exercise.
 However, there are different guidelines depending on your age.
 They are:

 Doing any physical activity is better than doing none.
 If you are not currently physically active, start by doing just a little, and then gradually build up to the recommended amount.

 - Be physically active on most days of the week

 - Each week, build up to 2.5 to 5 hours of moderate intensity or 1 1/4 to 2 1/2 of vigorous intensity physical activity.
 Or you can combine both moderate and vigorous activities to 1 1/4 to 2 1/2 hours per week

 - Do muscle strengthening activities on at least 2 days each week

 Again, doing small amounts of exercise is better than nothing.
-Start by doing just a little and gradually build up our physical activity to the recommended total amount of at least 30 minutes most days of the week.
-The balanced approach
+Start by doing just a little and gradually build up your physical activity to the recommended total amount of at least 30 minutes most days of the week.
+The balance approached:

 - Moderate Activities (everyday) – for your heart, lungs and blood vessels